aws-samples/serverless-patterns/appsync-lambda-bedrock-async-stream-subscription-cdk/README.md

     Open test/test.ts
-    Replace APPSYNC_API_URL with the API URL from stack outputs Replace APPSYNC_API_KEY with the API Key from stack outputs Replace the REGION with your AWS Account Region
+    Replace APPSYNC_API_URL with the API URL from stack outputs Replace APPSYNC_API_KEY with the API Key from stack outputs
 ```

 2. Run the test: